kjordahl/Watts-Up--logger/README.txt

                   generate a simple real time plot `plot.py': Simple plotting program for files already logged.
 `wattui.py': Experimental [TraitsUI] interface to power meter
-                 logging (only does simulated loggin for now)
+                 logging (only does simulated logging for now)

 In the `samples' subdirectory, there are several raw data logs that can be used as sample input with the `--simulation-mode' option.
 Note